MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 For more information, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

+> [!NOTE]
+> If your tenant was created after August 16, 2022, you won't see an option to choose Semi-Annual Enterprise Channel.
+You can move devices to Semi-Annual Enterprise Channel by using other methods, such as the Office Deployment Tool or Group Policy.
+For more information, see [Change the Microsoft 365 Apps update channel for devices in your organization](change-update-channels.md).

 After you select an update channel under **Feature updates** and choose **Save**, your choice of update channel will apply to both new and existing installations of Office in your organization.
 You can change your channel selection at any time.

 For *new* installations, your update channel selection will apply to any new installations of Office that are initiated by your users at [My account](https://portal.office.com/account) > **Apps & devices**.